Circles of Safety In Higher Education Settings

-Stop It Now! developed Circles of Safety© as a series of trainings that build on one another to empower individuals, professionals and communities to take responsibility for preventing child sexual abuse.
-Circles of Safety© for Higher Education Settings integrates previous Now! trainings, knowledge of the barriers to taking action and an understanding of what mobilizes adults to be preventive.
-Training includes the modules on:
+Circles of Safety for Higher Education integrates previous Now! trainings, knowledge of the barriers to taking action and an understanding of what mobilizes adults to be preventive.

 - “How to Speak Up and Keep Children Safe from Sexual Abuse”